yiisoft/active-record/docs/create-model.md

 ### Dynamic properties

-Easiest way to define properties is to use dynamic properties.
+The easiest way to define properties is to use dynamic properties.
 This way you don't need to define properties explicitly.

 ```php
 use Yiisoft\ActiveRecord\ActiveRecord;